 The children loved bouncing around but they also loved the range of trampolining activities available – from dodge ball and basketball to foam pits, high jumps and larger trampolines for the more experienced.
 We had an hour in the park and the children were exhausted by the end of it.
 But, unlike other trampoline parks we have been to, Extreme Trampolining had huge fans on the ceiling keeping us all so cool during our session.

 The children loved their time at the Link Centre and it was such a great day out for the whole family.
 As well as the activities we did, some centres also have climbing walls and offer lessons and courses for dry and wet activities like swimming, diving and various sports as well as having a holiday club.
 But, with public sessions open for ice skating, swimming and trampolining most days it is the perfect place to pop to whenever you’re at a loose end through the holidays.

 Better aim to get more people, more active, more often and that is definitely what they did for us.
 I don’t think we have ever been so active as a family in one day before.
 Better make facilities so accesible for everyone but, as well as that, they invest in the local communities, investing time and effort encouraging everyone to take advantage of the Better services near them.

 The facilities that Better offer vary from centre to centre and I am already looking at Better services near us to see where we can go regularly.
 You can find your local Better centre, and the facilities they offer, over on the Better website.
-Plus, they are giving 20% off all holiday courses throughout the summer holidays until 2nd September.
-You can find out more here.

 Disclosure: We were provided with the above day out and compensated for our time for the purpose of this post however all opinions are my own.